hougesen/mdsf/README.md

 #### Verify

-This workflow verifies your repository .
+This workflow verifies your repository is formatted.

 ```yaml
 name: mdsf